APPLICATION PROCESS FOR INTERNATIONAL STUDENTS

 Eligibility to Work Upon Graduation

-M.S. in Sustainability Management graduates who hold an F-1 student visa may gain experience in their field of study by applying for off-campus work authorization in United States for a period of up to three years, as part of the Optional Practical Training (OPT) program.
+M.S. in Sustainability Science graduates who hold an F-1 student visa may gain experience in their field of study by applying for off-campus work authorization in the United States for a period of up to three years, as part of the Optional Practical Training (OPT) program.